Heating up the Galaxy with Hidden Photons: Heating up the Galaxy

 The rate of cooling due to this mechanism can be deduced from the abundance of $C_{II}^{*}$ in the warm ionized medium.
 For different regions of the interstellar medium this abundance can be approximated from the integrated column density of $C_{II}^{*}$ along different lines of sight.
 The latter can be in turn obtained from the $C_{II}^{*}$ absorption lines in the far ultraviolet given by transitions originating in the $^2P_{3/2}$ level.

 The procedure outlined above has been carried out by several authors \cite{matsuhara1997observations,pottasch1979determination,LehnerCII} to obtain the cooling rate from $C_{II}$ emission into the infrared.
 In \cite{LehnerCII}, measurements of the $1037.018$~A and $1335.708 $~A far UV absorption lines of 43 objects at high galactic latitude ($b \gtrsim 30^{\circ} $) are used to obtain the cooling rates per hydrogen atom for the clouds along the corresponding lines of sight.
 The gas probed along these lines of sight is claimed to be at least partialy in the warm ionized phase.
 The results for the cooling rates vary between an average of $\sim 10^{-26} n_H\text{ ergs/s}$ for directions corresponding to low velocity clouds and a smaller value of around $\sim 10^{-27} n_H\text{ ergs/s}$ for higher velocity clouds, where $n_H$ is the density of Hydrogen atoms.
 The latter is itself expected to be in the $0.1\div 1 \text{ cm}^{-3} $ range \cite{ferriere2001interstellar,dong2011halpha} (and may also be estimated from the data presented in \cite{LehnerCII} from the available values of the electron density and ionization fraction).
-Imposing the condition that the heating rates (\ref{lighteq_heat}) and (\ref{heavyeq_heat}) are smaller than these cooling rates we find the bound presented in Fig.~\ref{fig_bound}.
-We accounted for the uncertainty in the value of $n_H$ and other parameters, by presenting the bound for several choices of the parameters, as explained in the caption.